 Following this she enters into a romantic relationship with James Rhodes, and later joins the Guardians of the Galaxy.
 After a time skip, she is also seen heading up the joint S.H.I.E.L.D./Avengers task force aimed at capturing the Illuminati.
 She operates as the team's field leader while Steve Rogers directs missions from a central command location.
 During the final Universal Incursion, Carol is one of the few heroes who manages to escape the destruction.
 As a result, she is one of only a handful of the residents on Doctor Doom's new Battleworld that remember the prior universe.

 Eight months after the incident on Battleworld, Carol is appointed as the head of Alpha Flight, Earth's new line of defense against cosmic threats.
-During this time, she also joins A-Force, assembles the Ultimates, and spearheads one side in the second Civil War.
+During this time, she also joins A-Force and assembles the Ultimates.

 Powers and Abilities